campusequestrian.com

 The Zone 4, Region 4 Smorgasbord

-Schools competing in Zone 4, Region 4 during the 2024-2025 school year: Christopher Newport University, College of William & Mary, Hampton University, Liberty University, Longwood University, Randolph - Macon College, Sweet Briar College, University of Mary Washington and University of Richmond.
+Schools competing in Zone 4, Region 4 during the 2025-2026 school year: Christopher Newport University, College of William & Mary, Liberty University, Longwood University, Randolph - Macon College, Sweet Briar College, University of Mary Washington and University of Richmond.

 Uncle Jimmy's

-englishSaturday, February 22 Zone 4, Region 4 Regionals hosted by Liberty University at the Liberty Mountain Equestrian Center, Rustburg, VA 10:00AM ENGLISH ONLY
+englishSaturday, February 14 Liberty University (Host) at Liberty Mountain Equestrian Center, Lynchburg, VA 10:00AM ENGLISH ONLY

-englishSaturday, April 5 ZONE 4 ZONES Hosted by Virginia Tech at the Alphin - Stuart Livestock Arena, Blacksburg, VA Time TBA ENGLISH ONLY
+englishSaturday, April 4 ZONE 4 ZONES Hosted by Goucher College on campus, Towson, MD Time TBA ENGLISH ONLY

 Liberty University competes in Zone 4, Region 3 Western Shows.
 Please visit the Zone 4, Region 3 page for western information on Region 4 schools.
 Show Schedule subject to change.